Menu Close

 One way that we can support the autistic community is through the language that we use.
 Here are some things to note about discussing about autism and autistic people:

-• Avoid calling it a ‘disorder.’: You might be familiar with the term Autistic Spectrum Disorder or ASD.
+• Avoid calling it a ‘disorder’: As mentioned earlier, you might be familiar with the term Autistic Spectrum Disorder or ASD.
 However, it is important to destigmatise the idea that autism is a disorder.
-Recent clinicians have been shifting to using more inclusive language.
-Instead, you can say ‘autism’.
+Recent clinicians and the autistic community have been shifting to using more inclusive language.
+Instead, you can simply say autism.

-• Don’t say ‘high-functioning,’ ‘low-functioning,’ ‘severe,’ ‘moderate,’ ‘mild’ + autism: There are no set levels when it comes to autism.
-Some people might struggle with communication, whilst someone else might have difficulty focusing.
+• Don’t say ‘high-functioning’, ‘low-functioning’, ‘severe’, ‘moderate’, ‘mild’ + autism: There are no set levels when it comes to autism.
+Some people might struggle with communication while someone else might have difficulty focusing.
 Instead, focus on the specific needs of the autistic person.

 • Don’t say that someone looks autistic: Autism does not have a look, nor can anyone look autistic.
 Autistic people look different in the same way that people around the world look different.

-• Don’t say the r-word: Words like ‘retard’ are slurs.
+• Don’t say the r-word: Words like ‘retard’ or ‘retarded’ are slurs.
 Remember to be sensitive when it comes to language surrounding autism.

 Be informed

-It’s important to know that, even though autism itself is not called a disorder, autistic people might have mental health conditions.
+It’s important to know that, even though autism itself is not called a disorder, people with autism might have mental health conditions.
 If you or someone you know shows signs of these conditions, getting a diagnosis is a key step to finding support.
-This helps in understanding and addressing any challenges for better wellbeing, such as providing additional support in school or the workplace.
+This helps in understanding and addressing any challenges for better wellbeing such as providing additional support in school or the workplace.

 For instance, there are certain ways you can support the autistic community at work.
 This could include giving reasonable adjustments, such as allowing them additional flexibility in their work schedule or providing a quiet and designated workspace to accommodate sensory sensitivities.

-Promoting clear communication channels (for example, being direct about what’s expected of you) can contribute significantly to their success.
+Promoting clear communication channels (e.g. being direct about what’s expected of you) can contribute significantly to their success.
 Establishing mentorship programmes or support networks within the organisation can help provide guidance and assistance, fostering a sense of belonging and professional growth.

 Stand up for others

 Taking a proactive stance in support of individuals is critical.
-Championing the rights and dignity of others is a responsibility we all share.
 This involves not only recognising neurodiversity but also actively advocating for an inclusive society where everyone is treated with respect and understanding.

 contact